maryamhanifpour/webx/README.rst

 monitoring tool for web site administrators for detecting problems on their sites.

 the list http websites to monitore should be provided in a config file.
+Each site to monitore should have a unique key, the value of the key is the metadata used to monitore.
+At the momen there is no config file schema validation implemented.

+webx also measures response time in miliseconds.
+A note on response time:

+Response time depends on network bandwidth and location of the server sending the request.
+These two factors are ignored here.
+In reality one should measure response time from different geo location or regions and consolidate logs in one datalake location.

 ====================================================